-I don't remember how I first learned about Rick Steves — maybe I had seen the television series or the book.
-I am from the Seattle area so I think I just knew about him.
+I don't remember — maybe I had seen the television series or the book.
+I'm from the Seattle area, so I think I just knew about him.
 I bought a rail pass and a sleep sack from Rick Steves' Europe for my first trip to Europe in 1993.

 How long have you been working as a Rick Steves tour guide?

-I have been working for Rick since 1999, and I love it.
-I really stumbled into this job when I meet Steve Smith (co-author of Rick's France books and head of Europe Through the Back Door's Tour Operations department) through a shoestring cousin of mine.
-I was in Seattle for nine months thinking about whether I wanted to marry an Italian or not.
-We started talking and I had already decided at that point that I was going back to Italy.
+I've been working for Rick since 1999, and I love it.
+I really stumbled into this job when I meet Steve Smith (co-author of Rick's France guidebooks and head of Rick's Guide Services department) through a shoestring cousin of mine.
+I had been in Seattle for nine months thinking about whether I wanted to marry an Italian or not.
+We started talking, and I had already decided at that point that I was going back to Italy.
 I sent in my resume, interviewed with Rick Steves' Europe, and started my new career.
-Guiding is nothing I had ever imagined doing but when it all came together, everyone who knows me said it fit.
+Guiding is nothing I had ever imagined doing, but when it all came together, everyone who knows me said it fit.
 I enjoy my colleagues, although I don't get to see them much, and I like the type of traveler Rick seems to attract.
-Rick Steves tour members are interesting, open-minded and fun to be around.
+Rick Steves tour members are interesting, open-minded, and fun to be around.
 I love sharing what I know with a willing audience.

 You're an American, but you live in Italy and are married to an Italian.
 How did this come about?

 I came to live in Italy in 1997 which I thought was a temporary move.
 I had been managing a restaurant in the Seattle area and decided it wasn't what I wanted to do with my life.
-I sold my car, put the money in the bank and moved to Italy to teach English.
+I sold my car, put the money in the bank, and moved to Italy to teach English to adults.
 I did not speak Italian, and I did not have a job, but found one easily.
-I met my husband while teaching (I only taught adults) and that was it.
-We have been married four years and have a two-year-old son named Filippo.
+I met my husband while teaching, and that was it.
+We have been married four years and have a son named Filippo.